 EXPLORE - ENGAGE - EXCEL

-"The Craig School of Business educates and inspires a diverse student bodyand supports economic development in Central California and beyond."
+"The Craig School of Business educates and inspires a diverse student body and supports sustainable, inclusive economic development in Central California and beyond."

 Goals and Distinguishing Characteristics

 a.
 The Craig School offers comprehensive business and economics curricula that integrate fundamentals with engaging experiences.

 - All Business Programs are accredited by AACSB International.

 - Faculty meet standards consistent with AACSB and include a significant number with diverse professional experiences.

 - Over 88% of CSB graduates report being employed within three months of completing their degrees.